Scratching or Redness? A Simple Guide to Dog Skin Allergies

 The sound of constant scratching keeps you up at night and you aren't alone.
 Skin issues are a leading cause of veterinary visits, often leaving pet parents feeling helpless.
 Persistent itching, redness, or hair loss often signals underlying dog skin allergies.

-Understanding the root cause is the first step toward relief.
-This guide explains the causes of skin allergies and presents natural methods to help your dog feel more comfortable.
+Understanding the likely trigger is the first step toward a calmer routine.
+This guide explains common causes of skin allergies, supportive home-care steps, and red flags to discuss with your veterinarian.

 Why is My Dog So Itchy?
 Identifying the Root Cause